patilmanas04/My-First-React-App/README.md

 Hi, I'm Manas Patil, the developer of TextUtils.
 I'm a passionate web developer with a strong interest in frontend technologies.
 TextUtils is my first project using React, and I had a great time learning and building this text manipulation tool.
 I believe in the power of simplicity and efficiency, and that's what I aimed to achieve with TextUtils.

 If you have any feedback, suggestions, or questions about TextUtils, feel free to reach out.
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/manas-patil-876718250/) or [E-mail](pmanas13092004@gmail.com).
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/manas-patil-876718250/) or email me at pmanas13092004@gmail.com